Philip A. Haigh

 Philip Andrew Haigh (born 5 October 1964) is a British I.T.
-Professional, TV presenter and writer of non-fiction military history books, mostly on the subject of the Wars of the Roses, although in recent years he has taken to writing military fiction works based on characters and events from World War II.
+Professional, TV presenter and writer of non-fiction military history books, mostly on the subject of the Wars of the Roses and local history associated with Robin Hood's Bay.
+In recent years he has taken to writing military fiction works based on characters and events from World War II.

-Early life
+Early life and education

 Haigh was born in Birkby, Huddersfield in West Yorkshire in October 1964.
 The youngest of three children born to William and Sylvia Haigh (both now deceased), he was later educated at John Smeaton Community College in East Leeds where he was chosen to both represent the school and West Yorkshire in a number of track and field events, including the 200 and 1500 meter's – as well as 'Cross Country'.

 Later life

 In 1980, Haigh commenced a career in retail, working for major UK based supermarket chains such as Morrisons and Asda Stores.
 He entered Asda's retail management training program in June 1984 and undertook a number of junior then senior roles within store operations, before finally taking up a central role at Asda's head office in Leeds in 1994.

 It was during this time that he commenced his academic writing.
 In 1998, Haigh left Asda to pursue an I.T. career working in service management and program management for 'blue chip' I.T. organisations such as IBM, Cap Gemini, Sun Microsystems and Computacenter, before working as an independent I.T. consultant specialising in strategic outsourcing and managing large scale transformational business change programs.

 In 1999, Haigh founded the Yorkshire Battlefields Society, but after building close links with the Battlefields Trust, the society merged with the trust in 2002.
 At this time, Haigh became a trustee of the Battlefields Trust and editor of the trusts' journal 'Battlefield' – which was formally the Yorkshire Battlefields Society's quarterly magazine.

-Haigh is married with two children (a son Lewis, and a daughter Charlotte).
-A keen yachtsman, scuba diver and mountain climber (having climbed in the Alps with Kenton Cool), he currently resides in West Yorkshire, where he also serves as a Magistrate on the Leeds 'bench'.
+Haigh has two children from his first marriage (a son Lewis, and a daughter Charlotte).
+A keen yachtsman, scuba diver and mountain climber (having climbed in the Alps with Kenton Cool), he currently resides in Robin Hood's Bay in North Yorkshire, where he also serves as a Magistrate.